AmbireTech/adex-protocol/README.md

 This system differs from token curated registries in that there is no approval/rejection game, and anyone with a sufficient minimal stake can be registered.
 Furthermore, there are specific conditions which will punish misbehavior, related to the particular mechanics of OUTPACE and the validator stack.

 Because challenges may require verifying validator `NewState` and `ApproveState` messages on-chain, the Registry needs high transaction throughput.
 Therefore, we have decided to build it as a [Substrate](https://github.com/paritytech/substrate) chain, and possibly make it part of the [Polkadot network](https://polkadot.network/).

+#### Protocol fee discounts

+With V5 that will be rolled out in 2023, there will be fee discounts to users who stake over a certain amount of ADX.

 #### Nomination and staking